Mkrolick/Mkrolick/README.md

 # malcolm

-### some book

 About ...

 Reality: GEB, Simulation and Simulacra, Phychopolitics, Technopoly, Superintelligence

-Meaning: Demian, Solaris, Man's Search for Meaning, Things Hidden Since the Foundation of the World, Amusing Ourselves to Death, Psychopolitics
+Meaning: Demian, Solaris, Man's Search for Meaning, Things Hidden Since the Foundation of the World, Amusing Ourselves to Death, Psychopolitics (Both Versions)

 Fever Dream: Sirens of Titan, A Clockwork Orange, Tales From Outer Suburbia, The Master and Margarita, Chainsaw Man